+Want to draw attention to the latest seasonal menu and encourage restaurant reservations?
 Know what you want your hotel newsletter to accomplish and prepare accordingly.
 Have a strategy in place to achieve those objectives.
 This includes figuring out the type of content you’ll be creating, the timing of content delivery, the design and images you’ll be using, and so on.

 Don’t leave content development or preparation to the last minute.
 You’ll want to have a quarterly plan and the content to go with it ready – save for minor adjustments – in advance.

 Want your newsletter to get read?
 Make sure you segment your subscriber list.
 Then create and deliver ‘personalized’ messages according to each segments’ interests.

 Put simply, don’t send the same message to everyone.
 Find out what subscribers want most and customize your hotel’s email marketing accordingly.